andredms/blog/about.md

 permalink: /about/
 ---

-3rd year Cyber Security student at Curtin University
+Cyber Security student at Curtin University.
+Lookign to get more into forensics and CTFs.

 ### Information

-A place to include any other types of information that you'd like to include about yourself.
+Enjoy design and currently working as a front-end developer.

 ### Contact